avaika/interview/README.md

 5. Processes:
     1. Is there a way to ignore -9 signal?
     2. How to allow other users to manage a specific process for your user without being root?
-6. I see load average value for last 5 minutes is 14.
+6. Load average value is 14.
 Is it good or bad?
 7. Why do we need ssh fingerprints?

 ## Scripting (bash/python)